Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Model and numerical technique

-Here $\mathbf{\tilde{k}}$ are reduced wave\hyp vectors corresponding to the partial Fourier transform with respect to the superlattice vectors.
+Here $\mathbf{\tilde{k}}$ are reduced wavevectors corresponding to the partial Fourier transform with respect to the superlattice vectors.
 In the following, we will omit the superscript and refer to the cluster Green's function as $\mathbf{G}(\omega)$.
-The error of the perturbative treatment within~\gls{CPT} is expected to reduce when enlarging the ratio of cluster 'bulk' to cluster boundary, for instance when scaling up clusters of fixed geometry.
-In addition to the cluster size, different geometries allow to precisely account for the spectral function at different wave vectors $\mathbf{k}$. \Gls{CPT} has been used not only for model calculations on the Hubbard \cite{Senechal2000}, t-J \cite{Zacher2000} and pure spin models \cite{Ovchinnikov2010}, but also for more realistic modeling of materials, e.g., in the context of Mott insulators such as NiO \cite{Eder2005} or (doped) cuprates \cite{Dahnken2002,Senechal2002,Dahnken2003,Senechal2004}.
-It can also be extended to non\hyp local interactions \cite{Aichhorn2004}, electron\hyp phonon coupling \cite{Hohenadler2003}, non\hyp equilibrium problems \cite{Balzer2011} or even be used to calculate two-particle responses \cite{Kuzmin2023}. \Gls{CPT} is thereby not only conceptually simple, but also one of the most versatile quantum cluster techniques.
-However,~\gls{CPT} is limited in that it does not allow to study symmetry\hyp broken phases.
+The error of the perturbative treatment within \gls{CPT} is expected to reduce when enlarging the ratio of cluster 'bulk' to cluster boundary, for instance when scaling up clusters of fixed geometry.
+In addition to the cluster size, different geometries allow to precisely account for the spectral function at different wave vectors $\mathbf{k}$. \Gls{CPT} has been used not only for model calculations on the Hubbard \cite{Senechal2000}, $tJ$ \cite{Zacher2000} and pure spin models \cite{Ovchinnikov2010}, but also for more realistic modeling of materials, e.g., in the context of Mott insulators such as NiO \cite{Eder2005} or (doped) cuprates \cite{Dahnken2002,Senechal2002,Dahnken2003,Senechal2004}.
+It can also be extended to non\hyp local interactions \cite{Aichhorn2004}, electron\hyp phonon coupling \cite{Hohenadler2003}, non\hyp equilibrium problems \cite{Balzer2011} or even be used to calculate two\hyp particle responses \cite{Kuzmin2023}. \Gls{CPT} is thereby not only conceptually simple, but also one of the most versatile quantum cluster techniques.
+However, \gls{CPT} is limited in that it does not allow to study symmetry\hyp broken phases.
 An extension of the technique mends this deficiency by including symmetry\hyp breaking Weiss fields on the cluster, which are determined according to a variational principle.
-The variational cluster perturbation theory, more commonly known as~\gls{VCA} \cite{VCA1,VCA2}, will be introduced in more detail in section \ref{sec:VCA}.
+The variational \gls{CPT}, more commonly known as \gls{VCA} \cite{VCA1,VCA2}, will be introduced in more detail in \cref{sec:VCA}.
 For benchmarking purposes, we add here a Weiss field term on the cluster corresponding to a staggered magnetic field,

 where $l$ denotes cluster sites and the N\'eel ordering wave vector is $\mathbf{Q}=(\pi,\pi)$.
-A detailed~\gls{VCA} study of antiferromagnetism (AF) in the 2D Hubbard model using this Weiss field can be found in Ref.~\onlinecite{Dahnken2004}.
+A detailed \gls{VCA} study of \gls{AFM} in the \gls{2D} Hubbard model using this Weiss field can be found in Ref.~\onlinecite{VCA2}.
 For the following, it is important to note that the (cluster) Green's function of $\hat{H}+\hat{\mathcal{H}}_{\mathrm{AF}}$ needs to be determined.